arshya5/indian-stock-market-eda/README.md

 ![Cumulative Returns](eda/visualizations/cumulative_returns.png)

-Despite short-term fluctuations and drawdowns, cumulative returns show consistent long-term growth.
-This reinforces the presence of a sustained upward trend over time.
+Despite short-term fluctuations and significant drawdowns, cumulative returns demonstrate strong long-term wealth creation.
+A hypothetical ₹1 investment grew to approximately ₹7 during the analysis period.

+This reinforces the importance of long-term investing and highlights how sustained growth can outweigh temporary market disruptions.

 ---